17 Apr Scones and Short Stories

 Sunday 10th June: 16.00

-Presented in association with Small Wonder Short Story Festival
+Presented in association with Small Wonder Short Story Festival, Charleston’s annual celebration of short form fiction.

 The short story is enjoying a renaissance.
 Or so it seems.
 But did it ever really go away?
 We bring together two of Britain’s foremost short story writers to discuss the opportunities and limits of short form fiction, in conversation with esteemed literary editor Ellah Wakatama Allfrey.